 Larry has been on the CWTA LLC Demo team since 2007.
 He was promoted to Assistant Instructor in 2010.
 On May 31, 2016 Larry was accepted as an Official Disciple of Grandmaster Chen Zhenglei, 19th generation of the Chen Family and the 11th Generation direct line inheritor of the Chen Taichi System.
 In 2019, Larry earned the 5th level instructor certificate from Grandmaster Chen Zhenglei.

-The Chinese Wushu and Taichi Academy's mission is to improve and develop personal internal (mind, spirit), and external (physical) health abilities; foster overall excellence, and contribute to an understanding of Eastern culture.
+The Chinese Wushu and Taichi Academy's mission is to strive for longevity, better our quality of life — both in mind and body — and contribute to an understanding of Eastern culture.
 Master Yijiao Hong's teaching mission is to establish taichi practice as a habit for students.

 The school year is divided into four semesters with 10 weeks in each semester.
 Class size is properly set to emphasize the key, which is individualized instruction.
 The classes are carefully divided by levels to help the student learn and advance with step-by-step instruction.
 At each academic level, the school emphasizes fundamental discipline, instructor professional standards, with inspiration and an encouraging teaching attitude.
 The school regulations are strict.
 The purpose for this is to refine student's excellence, promote moral and physical growth, and develop character.

-Respect the art, parents, Shifu, seniors, self and others.
+Respect the art, parents, Shifu/Laoshi, seniors, self, and others.

 Humble heart and manner to learn and practice, yet have confidence.

 Be patient with yourself and teachers.
-Overcome the difficulties and challenges, a long enduring sense of purpose should be cultivated.
+Overcome the difficulties and challenges; a long enduring sense of purpose should be cultivated.